 Two mountain peaks, called Pachatata (Father Earth) and Pachamama (Mother Earth) and ancient ruins are on the top of both peaks.

-The hillsides that rise up from the lake are terraced and planted with wheat, potatoes, and vegetables.
+The hillsides that rise from the lake are terraced and planted with wheat, potatoes, and vegetables.
 Most of the small fields are worked by hand.
-Some of the families on Amantani open their homes to tourists for overnight stays and provide cooked meals, arranged through tour guides.
+However, some families on Amantani open their homes to tourists for overnight stays and provide cooked meals arranged through tour guides.